 The Capitol Corridor serves 18 train stations along the 170-mile rail corridor connecting the counties of Placer, Sacramento, Yolo, Solano, Contra Costa, Alameda, San Francisco (via motorcoach), and Santa Clara.
 The train service parallels the I-80/I-680 highway corridor between Sacramento and Oakland, and I-880 between Oakland and San Jose.
-In addition, the Capitol Corridor connects outlying communities to the train service via a dedicated motorcoach bus network as well as partnerships with local transit agencies that assist passengers traveling to destinations beyond the train station.
+In addition, the Capitol Corridor connects outlying communities to the train service via a dedicated motorcoach bus network as well as partnerships with local transit agencies that assist passengers traveling to destinations beyond the immediate vicinity of the CCJPA train stations.